You are currently viewing What to Wear on a Field Trip in Italy as a Female Engineer

 fashion over 40 woman in LBD with green

-Nine West pumps, collier de chien belt, Gucci bag (all own), scarf c/o Uno Alla Volta, and dress c/o Covered Perfectly
+Nine West pumps, collier de chien belt, Gucci bag, scarf c/o Uno Alla Volta, and dress c/o Covered Perfectly.

 Only when you are 100% sure that the meeting will be all inside you can wear pumps.
 But even when you are a petite, a medium high (2 inch at most) wedge would be better to get you on eye height than pumps, when you are not used to walk in heels.
-A pair of chic loafers or oxfords with a bit of heel (1 inch) are also fine when you don’t want to go for height (see low heel pumps and loafers in the photos).
+A pair of chic loafers or oxfords with a bit of heel (1 inch) are also fine when you don’t want to go for height.

 Typically, kickoff meetings are followed by a reception with wine and appetizers or heavy hoer d’oeuvre.
 If the reception is immediately, after the last session of the meeting, business casual is fine, i.e. you wear what you wore at the meeting.
 However, when there is time in between the meeting adjourn and the reception of 30 minutes to an hour, a little black dress (not to fancy, but not too casual) with a statement necklace is fine.
 Dress or court shoes are o.k. unless the invitation provides a dress code.
-Then stick to it if you can and don’t violate your company’s dress code by doing so.
+Then stick to it without violating your company’s dress code by doing so.

 Regarding the makeup, go for a natural, barely there look, but it should be still clearly visible that you use makeup and take care of yourself.
 It’s how European professional woman do their makeup for work.
 While young women wear bright red when they go out or stroll in town, you don’t do a bright lipstick on the job unless you work in the beauty industry.
 A staining lip palm is a great option.
 It adds some color, you can do “touch-ups” casually on the road and it keeps your lips from drying out in the heat and from wind.
 If you use nail polish on your fingers go for clear, very light blush or nude.
 If you are up to the task and maintenance go for buffed short nails.

 Don’t assume to have good internet access in hotels.
 In many European hotels, they charge you extra for internet access.
-Also don’t assume that you will have an iron.
-Some hotels do, some don’t have one in the closet.
-Thus, go for wrinkle free shirts.
-Pilot shirts for women are a great choice and are iron free cotton.
+Also don’t assume that you will have an iron in the closet.
+Some hotels do, some don’t.
+Therefore, go for wrinkle-free shirts.
+Pilot shirts for women are a great choice and are iron-free cotton.
 The shoulder epaulets widen the shoulders which indirectly sends the message of strengths and power.
-That’s a good thing when you are in a male dominated setting.
 Because of the epaulets you can take off the blazer.
-Any military style inspired shirts do the same trick.
+Any military-style inspired shirts do the same trick.

 • Avoid tops/shirts with floral prints or anything that is girly or very feminine (e.g. lace).